 The last day to withdraw from a Summer Session course with eligibility for refund is 10% of the scheduled length of the course.
 The last day to withdraw from a Summer Session course without it appearing on the student transcript is 20% of the scheduled length of the course.
-PLEASE NOTE: For exact deadline date, check course in WebSmart: www.canadacollege. edu
+PLEASE NOTE: For exact deadline date, check course in WebSmart: https://websmart.smccd.edu.